Music in Tower Hamlets

 • compact discs

-As much of the material in this collection is on old media not all of it is currently accessible, however plans are in place to create digital access copies.
+Many are on old media and therefore not all of the collection is currently accessible.
+Plans are in place to create digital access copies.

 We hold around fifty music recordings in the sound collection.
 To find them on our online catalogue: